TAMIRAT-ALEMAYEHU/alx-system_engineering-devops/README.md

-# This is reade file of root directory in shell permission project
+# Welcome to my shel project